hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 The force-execute action cancels all prior runs that are not already complete, unlocking the run's workspace and allowing the run to be executed.
 (It initiates the same actions as the "Run this plan now" button at the top of the view of a pending run.)

-Force-executing a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Force-executing a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 This endpoint enforces the following prerequisites: